 Compounded exercises such as bench-press, deadlifts, and weighted squats are difficult, but they engage most of the muscle groups in your body.
 This will force your body to produce more testosterone to repair and rebuild stronger muscle fibers.

-You are not alone in your fitness journey either.
+You are not alone in your fitness journey, either.
 Hire a fitness instructor and follow his/her advice.
 This will keep you motivated and safe while performing weighted exercises.

 Get More Vitamin D and Zinc

 Some studies show that vitamin D is commonly associated with normal and high levels of testosterone.
-If you take enough vitamin D, you're helping your normal production of testosterone and even increase it slightly.
+If you take enough vitamin D, you're helping your normal production of testosterone and even increasing it slightly.

 Increase Your Testosterone Dose if on TRT